kolovos/cheerpj-epsilon/README.md

-# Cheerpj Epsilon Demonstration
+# CheerpJ Epsilon Demonstration

-Example showing how Epsilon can run in the browser through [Cheerpj](https://labs.leaningtech.com/cheerpj3).
+Example showing how Epsilon can run in the browser through [CheerpJ](https://labs.leaningtech.com/cheerpj3).

 ## Instructions